kanidm/kanidm/book/src/developers/designs/replication.md

 There are two phases of replication

-- Refresh
+1. Refresh

-This is when the content of a node is completed removed, and has the content of another node applied to replace it.
+This is when the content of a node is completely removed, and has the content of another node applied to replace it.
 No conflicts or issues can occur in this, as the refreshed node is now a "perfect clone" of the source node.

-- Incremental
+2. Incremental

 This is when differentials of changes are sent between nodes in the topology.
 By sending small diffs, it saves bandwidth between nodes and allows changes on all nodes to be merged and combined